 of your company's land investment offer.

-Normally, this information is provided in a sales letter and/or in a brochure or - in the case of an offer
+information is provided in a sales letter and/or in a brochure or - in the case

-full details about the mechanics of selling the plot or obtaining planning permission.
+needed to include full details about the mechanics of selling the plot or obtaining

-Investments (2) 5 - 7 years potential re-zoning."
-This web page includes a diagram showing
+(2) 5 - 7 years potential re-zoning."
+This web page includes a diagram

 So presumably the reason why most people buy agricultural plots from your company

 is because they hope to obtain planning permission.